IHaaSS/Backend/README.md

 - Create necessary collection "entities" & fill it with the data from data/entities.json
 - Create necessary collection "impacts" & fill it with the data from data/impacts.json

-Update the database-url and the database-name in app.py to enable the connection the MongoDB you've just created.
+Update the database-url and the database-name in app.py to enable the connection to the MongoDB you've just created.

 ## Configurations to run the server locally
 Following packages are necessary to run the project: